InterCity 125: Damaged vehicles and accidents

-Three Class 43 locomotives have been written off in railway accidents, all of which occurred on the Great Western Main Line.
-43011 was written off in the 1999 Ladbroke Grove rail crash, 43019 was written off after colliding with a car at Ufton Nervet in 2004, and 43173 was scrapped after heavy damage in the Southall rail crash of 1997.
-In each of these cases, the damage was to the leading power car – the trailing power cars suffered limited or no damage, and were returned to service.
-At Ladbroke Grove and Ufton Nervet the accidents were ultimately caused by factors not involving the HST sets or their drivers, although the set involved in the Ladbroke Grove crash had a faulty AWS system; however, the Southall accident was due to the HST colliding with a goods train which was entering Southall Goods Yard, crossing the main lines.
+Five Class 43 locomotives have been written off in railway accidents, three of which occurred on the Great Western Main Line.
+43011 was written off in the 1999 Ladbroke Grove rail crash, 43019 was written off after colliding with a car at Ufton Nervet in 2004 and 43173 was scrapped after heavy damage in the Southall rail crash of 1997.
+In each of these cases, the damage was to the leading power car; the trailing power cars suffered limited or no damage and were returned to service.
+At Ladbroke Grove and Ufton Nervet, the accidents were ultimately caused by factors not involving the HST sets or their drivers, although the set involved in the Ladbroke Grove crash had a faulty AWS system; however, the Southall accident was due to the HST colliding with a goods train which was entering Southall Goods Yard, crossing the main lines.
 The immediate cause of the crash was the result of the driver of the HST passing a red signal without stopping.
 In addition, the leading power car of the set had a faulty Automatic Warning System which if operational would have alerted the driver to his error and possibly prevented the accident.
 Following investigation, this system has since been required to be kept operational and switched on for all use of the InterCity 125 fleet.

-An InterCity HST, comprising four coaches between power cars, was involved in the Stonehaven derailment on 12 August 2020, in which three people died.
+An InterCity HST, comprising four coaches between Class 43 power cars 43030 and 43140, was involved in the Stonehaven derailment on 12 August 2020, in which three people died.
+Both power cars were scrapped following the subsequent investigation.

 Re-engining and refurbishment

-In 2005, the train leasing company, Angel Trains, initiated and led an industry-wide programme to replace the 30-year-old Paxman Valenta engines in the HST power cars with new MTU 16V 4000 engines.
-The upgrade, which was part of a £110 million total investment made by Angel Trains on its fleet of High Speed Trains, included the re-powering and refurbishment of 54 HST power cars: those then on lease to GNER (23), First Great Western (26) and CrossCountry (5).
-Virgin CrossCountry planned a similar project in the early 2000s, but with the collapse of the programme the upgraded trainsets were sold along with their unmodified stablemates.
+In 2005, the train leasing company Angel Trains initiated and led an industry-wide programme to replace the 30-year-old Paxman Valenta engines in the HST power cars with new MTU 16V 4000 engines.
+The upgrade, which was part of a £110 million total investment made by Angel Trains on its fleet of High Speed Trains, included the re-powering and refurbishment of 54 HST power cars; this included those then on lease to GNER (23), First Great Western (26) and CrossCountry (5).
+Virgin CrossCountry planned a similar project in the early 2000s but, with the collapse of the programme, the upgraded trainsets were sold along with their unmodified stablemates.

 Additionally, many operators undertook some refurbishment of the Mark 3 coaches in the early 2000s.
-In view of the delay and change of direction of the HST2 programme, operators began to refurbish their HST fleets in 2006 – both by remotoring with the more modern MTU4000 diesel engine, and by refurbishing the coach interiors.
+In view of the delay and change of direction of the HST2 programme, operators began to refurbish their HST fleets in 2006; both by remotoring with the more modern MTU4000 diesel engine, and by refurbishing the coach interiors.
 It was anticipated that these overhauls would give the HST at least another 10 years in front-line service.